jacknpoe/todos_juros/README.md

 Peso total = 3.0 / Acréscimo = 6.059108997379403 / Juros = 2.999999999999992

 WARNING: There is a possibility of division by zero in simple interest, for example, if the interest is 100% and one of the installments is -100 times the period.
 A check of this type would complicate the code, to avoid this very rare eventuality.

+WARNING: Some solutions in this repository use their own implementations of exponential functions (`ln`, `exp`, and `pow`).
+These functions are not intended to replace generic implementations from standard mathematical libraries.
+They were designed and validated exclusively for the domains actually used in the solutions, especially fair interest rates and a reasonable number of installments.
+Using these functions outside of this context can result in a significant loss of numerical precision.
+The `powint` function, on the other hand, uses exponentiation with an integer exponent and does not have these limitations (besides the exponent not being real).

 The list is organized alphabetically, by dialects names: https://jacknpoeexplicaprogramacao.wordpress.com/2024/03/02/10-resolucoes-de-equacao-transcendente/ or https://github.com/jacknpoe/todos_juros/blob/main/todos_juros.txt